jab1986/soccerdata-project/README.md

 For more detailed usage examples and API reference, see `docs/user_guide.md`.

+For AI agents and automation guidance tailored to this repo, see `.github/copilot-instructions.md`.

+For integrating the Context7 MCP server with your enabled MCP extensions, see `docs/context7_mcp_setup.md`.

 ## License

 This project is for educational purposes.
 Please respect the terms of service of data sources.